seanvm/fontselect-jquery-plugin/README.md

 ## License / Credits

+This is a continuation of the now-unmaintained [Fontselect jQuery plugin](https://github.com/tommoor/fontselect-jquery-plugin) by [Tom Moor](https://github.com/tommoor).

 This plugin is released under the MIT license.
 It is simple and easy to understand and places almost no restrictions on what you can do with the code.
 [More Information](http://en.wikipedia.org/wiki/MIT_License)